New: Value of the Credential (VOC) Survey

 - Formulate outcomes, reports, and evidence-based recommendations related to the research and evaluation plan for consideration by internal and external stakeholders and the NBCRNA Board of Directors.

-As part of the ongoing work of the ERAC, two subcommittees have been formed: the Simulation-Based CPC Assessment Subcommittee, and the Methods to Assess Knowledge and Competence Subcommittee.
+As part of the ongoing work of the ERAC, five subcommittees have been formed: Simulation-Based CPC Assessment, Methods to Assess Knowledge and Competence, Longitudinal Assessment, English as a Second Language, and Value and Satisfaction.
 Questions?
-Email firstname.lastname@example.org.
+Email email@example.com.

 The ERAC: Simulation-Based CPC Assessment Subcommittee was established to develop a research study on the use of simulation as an alternative to the 150-question, closed-book CPC Assessment (CPCA).
 The NBCRNA is looking at alternative options for the CPCA as a knowledge-only assessment.
 Simulation is being examined as it is already currently used as a required component of the NBCRNA’s Reentry Program.
 The subcommittee will provide reports for consideration to: the ERAC for input, internal and external stakeholders, and the NBCRNA Board of Directors.